bobebend/Cardiovascular_diseases_risk_prediction/README.md

 I chose Logistic regression due to Heart Disease being yes/no (binary) instead of continuous.

 ## How I changed the data
 I started with 12 object columns and 7 float columns.
 I needed to change the types to something more useful.
-Below are the steps I used in order/
+Below are the steps I used in order.

 -Changed the Sex column to binary with yes=1 and no-0.
+--I added the columns Male and Female.
+Next I dropped the Sex column and Female column

 -Changed columns 'Heart_Disease', 'Exercise', 'Skin_Cancer', 'Other_Cancer', 'Depression', 'Arthritis', 'Smoking_History' which had yes/no data to 1=yes and 0=no